Yifan-SD/demo-repo/README.md

 Problrm: git Please tell me who you are
 Solve: git config --global user.email "youremail"

-# when create a new fold locally, create new reposiory online and do following:
+# when create a new fold locally, create new repository online and do following:
 git init
 git add README.md
 git commit -m "first commit"